-When Cathy and I had the spiritual change in our lives which occurred 6 years after starting the practice, I began viewing each patient encounter as a divine appointment.
-Those appointments included people who needed not only physical healing, but needed among other things; prayer, encouragement, counsel, challenge and in some cases, rebuke.
+When Cathy and I had the spiritual change in our lives which occurred six years after beginning the practice I began viewing each patient encounter as a divine appointment.
+Those appointments included people who needed not only physical healing, but needed prayer, encouragement, counsel, challenge and in some cases rebuke.
 There were some who were dead in their sins and needed a Savior.
-Some of the patients whom God appointed to my surgical care, I am certain He sent them to encourage and to challenge me.
+Some of the patients whom God appointed to my surgical care I am certain He sent them to encourage and to challenge me.
 One of those blessed saints He sent many years ago is a lady named Lillian Thompson.

 I have been studying Jesus account of the final judgement concerning the sheep and the goats recorded in Matthew 25:31-46.
 He told the sheep on His right hand to come into His Kingdom because they had fed Him, given Him drink, taken Him into their homes, clothed Him, visited Him when He was sick and ministered to Him in prison.
 They asked when they had done that for Him and He said, “When you have done it to the least of my brethren, you have done it to Me.”
-Lillian has spent most of her 96 years doing for the least of His brethren, and she will be greatly rewarded.
+Lillian has spent most of her life doing for the least of His brethren, and she will be greatly rewarded.

 PS: Since writing this account of my friend Lillian she departed this life on December 9, 2020 while living with her niece in San Antonio, Texas.
 She had moved there a year earlier because of progressive deterioration in her health.
 I called and spoke with her by telephone on a number of occasions before her death, and she was always cheerful and upbeat.
 She always asked me, “How you feelin’ Dr. John?
 And how’s your beautiful wife?”
 She was three months shy of her one hundred and third birthday when she departed.
 When she came into the presence of her Savior and Lord Jesus Christ she heard Him say, “Well done my good and faithful servant.
 Enter now into your rest with Me!”